-- The file must be in .csv format. - The file must consist of one or two columns without headers.
+- The file must be in CSV format. - The file must consist of one or two columns without headers.

-In user-uploaded training files, the first column is mandatory and should consist of a word list where symbols are separated by spaces.
+The first column is mandatory and should consist of a word list where symbols (phonemes, phones, letters, etc.; see Section 5.3) are separated by spaces.
 Any transcription system is valid, so long as individual symbols are space-separated.
 The second column is optional and, if included, should contain the corresponding frequencies for each word, expressed as counts.
 If this column is included in the training file, both the type- and token-weighted variants of each metric will be computed.
-Otherwise, just the type-weighted metrics will have values in the output file.
+Otherwise, just the type-weighted metrics will have values in the output file, and the token-weighted metrics will have NaN values.
 Note that users may not both upload their own training file and select a default training file; the UCIPC will display an error message requesting a single choice to be made.

 The test file needs to be a CSV file with a single column of test words and no headers.
 The transcription system used in the test file should match the system used in the training file.
 The mechanism for uploading the test file is the same as uploading the training file.
+It is generally the case that test files will contain data not found in the training set in order to test the models' ability to generalize and avoid the risk of overfitting to the training data (e.g. Ying 2019), but this is not required.
+A test file that partially or completely overlaps with the training forms can also be used if the intention is simply to calculate scores for particular lexical items, rather than to evaluate the capacity of the models to generalize.